De Finetti's dividend problem and impulse control for a two-dimensional insurance risk process

 The impulse control literature is also vast.
-An important type of strategy for the impulse control problems is so-called $(a^+,a^-)$ policy which is similar to the well known $(s, S)$ policy appearing in inventory control models.
-The $(a^-,a^+)$ policy is the strategy where each time the reserves are above a certain level $a^+$, a dividend payment is made which brings the reserves down to another level $a^-$ and where no dividends are paid out when the reserves are below $a^-$.
-Similar model of paying impulse dividends is considered paper where regulation of the risk process brings it to some fixed point.
-In case when risk process is a Brownian motion plus drift, Jeanblanc and Shiryaev \cite{JeanShir} shows that an optimal strategy for the impulse control problem is formed by a $(a^-,a^+)$ policy.
-Paulsen \cite{Paulsen} considers the case when risk process is modeled by a diffusion process and showed that under certain conditions a $(a^-,a^+)$ policy is optimal.
-Note that in Paulsen \cite{Paulsen} this type of strategy is referred to as a lump sum dividend barrier strategy.
-Similar model is considered in Alvarez \cite{Alvarez}, Cadenillas et al. \cite{Choulli}.
-Loeffen \cite{Loeffen2} models reserves by a spectrally negative L\'{e}vy process and find conditions under which the barrier strategy is optimal.
-Avram et al. \cite{APPimpulse} find optimal impulse strategy for a L\'{e}vy risk process and polynomial penalty function.
+An important type of strategy for the impulse control problems is a so-called $(a^-,a^+)$ policy which is similar to the well known $(s, S)$ policy appearing in inventory control models.
+The $(a^-,a^+)$ policy is a strategy where at each time the reserves are above a certain level $a^+$, a dividend payment is made which brings the reserves down to another level $a^-$.
+No dividends are paid out when the reserves are below $a^-$.
+A similar model of paying impulse dividends is considered in this paper where regulation of the risk process brings it to some fixed point.
+When the risk process is a Brownian motion plus drift, Jeanblanc and Shiryaev \cite{JeanShir} show that the optimal strategy for the impulse control problem is the $(a^-,a^+)$ policy.
+Paulsen \cite{Paulsen} considers the case of a risk process modeled by a diffusion process and shows that under certain conditions the $(a^-,a^+)$ policy is optimal.
+Note that in Paulsen \cite{Paulsen} this type of strategy is referred to a lump sum dividend barrier strategy.
+A similar model is considered in Alvarez \cite{Alvarez}, Cadenillas et al. \cite{Choulli}.
+Loeffen \cite{Loeffen2} models the reserves by a spectrally negative L\'{e}vy process and finds conditions under which the $(a^-,a^+)$ strategy is optimal.
+Avram et al. \cite{APPimpulse} find an optimal impulse strategy for a L\'{e}vy risk process with a polynomial penalty function.